kecalcze/thunderBack/readme.md

   `sudo easy_install3 pip`

-  `sudo pip-3.2 install --upgrade google-api-python-client`
+  `sudo pip3.x install --upgrade google-api-python-client # x is minor version of your python3 interpreter`

 * Start using this script by launching main.py with otiopns